Greek Isles: Cyclades, Santorini, and Aegina

-Day 6: Travel the short distance to Paros.
-This island became a wealthy center of art and architecture in the Archaic and Classical Greek periods due to the island’s abundant marble, famous throughout the Mediterranean for its superior quality.
-Parikia, the port of Paros, is dominated by an iconic windmill, and our walking tour takes us to the ancient sites of the town including the Archaeological Museum, housing an unparalleled collection of marble sculpture, beginning with the exquisite Cycladic figurines of the Early Bronze Age.
-One of the most important objects here is the Parian Chronicle, or Parian Marble, a Greek chronology inscribed on a stelae covering the years from 1582 BC to 299 BC.
+Day 6: Cruise the short distance to Paros.
+This island became a wealthy center of art and architecture in the Archaic and Classical Greek periods.
+The island’s wealth was due to abundant marble, famous throughout the Mediterranean for its superior quality.
+Parikia, the port of Paros, is dominated by an iconic windmill.
+While here, we will stroll to the ancient sites of the town.
+This includes the Archaeological Museum.
+Inside is an unparalleled collection of marble sculpture, beginning with the exquisite Cycladic figurines of the Early Bronze Age.
+One of the most important objects here is the Parian Chronicle, or Parian Marble with inscribed history covering the years from 1582 BC to 299 BC.
 The stone records pivotal moments in mythic and literary history such as the Flood of Deucalion, the invention of agriculture by Demeter, and the poetic feats of Homer, Sappho, and Aeschylus.
 Conclude the afternoon at Panagia Ekatontapiliani, the church of one hundred doors.
 This historic Byzantine church complex is said to have been built by the mother of Constantine the Great.
-Enjoy a dinner of traditional food in one of the town’s tavernas together.
+Enjoy dinner of traditional food in one of the town’s tavernas together.
 Overnight for two nights at the lovely Argonauta Hotel standing at the entrance to Paros Town.
 (B/L/D)

-Day 7: Our small boat heads out to the tiny nearby island of Despotiko, currently only populated by a goat-herder and cheese-maker.
+Day 7: Our small boat heads out to the tiny nearby island of Despotiko, currently only populated by a goat-herder and cheesemaker.
 Here, recent excavations have revealed a Sanctuary of Apollo and Artemis.
 Finds include life-size sculptures from Paros and small objects from as far away as North Africa.
-Meet with Yannos Kourayos, director of excavations and the archaeologist who discovered the site.
+While here, meet with Yannos Kourayos, director of excavations and the archaeologist who discovered the site.
 Dr. Kourayos will give us a private tour and discussion of the ongoing excavations.
 After our box lunch, return to Paros where we visit the Delion Sanctuary of Apollo.
 Built in the 5th century BC, the temple was the home of the nine-foot tall statue of Artemis, now housed in the Archaeological Museum of Paros.
-This evening is free to wander the quaint and bustling streets of the old town in search of the perfect dining spot.
+This evening is free to meander through the quaint and bustling streets of the old town in search of the perfect dining spot.
 (B/L)